-Land Use & FPIC

-1.6 Does your organisation have a publicly-available policy covering Commitment to respect Free Prior and Informed Consent (FPIC) in the Palm Oil Supply chain?
-Yes 1.6.1 Does your organisation have a procedure in place to identify legal, customary or user rights, and people entitled to compensation?
-Yes Smallholders 1.7 Does your organisation support oil palm smallholders (groups)?
-Yes 1.7.1 Does your organisation report on the actions to support the inclusion of smallholders?
-Yes Labour & Labour Rights 1.8 Does your organisation have a publicly-available policy covering Labour & Labour Rights?
-Yes 1.8.1 Does the policy cover: ✓ No discrimination and equal opportunities Y Pay and working conditions at least at legal or industry minimum standards and are sufficient to provide decent living wages (DLW) Freedom of association and Collective bargaining Protection of children, as well as the workforce of suppliers and third-party contractors Prevention of all forms of harassment, including sexual harassment No forced or trafficked labour Occupational Health & Safety 1.9 Does your organisation have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9.1 Does your organisation have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
-1.9.1 Does your organisation have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
+SR 10.
+Complaints & Grievances

+1.10 Does your organisation have a Grievance Mechanism that is accessible to all affected parties?

 Yes

+1.10.1 Is your Grievance mechanism in line with the principles of the RSPO's Complaints System?

+Yes

+SR 11 and SR 12.
+Land Use and FPIC

+1.11a Does your organisation have a policy covering Commitment to respect Free Prior and Informed Consent (FPIC) in the operational Palm Oil Supply chain?

+Yes

+1.11a.1 Does your organisation have a procedure in place to identify legal, customary or user rights, and people entitled to compensation?

+Yes

+SR 13 and SR 14.
+Smallholders inclusion 1.13 Does your organisation support oil palm smallholders (groups)?

+Yes

+SR 15 - SR 20.
+Labour & Labour Rights 1.15 Does your organisation have a publicly-available policy covering Labour & Labour Rights?

+Yes

+1.15.1 December and his construction

+1.15.1 Does the policy cover:

+No discrimination and equal opportunities

+Pay and conditions of the workers.

+✓ Freedom of association and Collective bargaining ✓ Protection of children and remediation for suppliers and third party contractors.

+Protection of children and remediation for suppliers and third party contractors.
+Prevention of all forms of harassment, including sexual harassment

+SR 21.
+Occupational Health & Safety

+1.21 Does your organisation have a publicly-available Policy covering Occupational Health & Safety?

+Yes

+SR 22.
 Waste Management

-1.10a Does your organisation have a waste management plan that includes reduction, recycling, reusing and disposal based on the hazardous characteristics?
+1.22a Does your organisation have a waste management plan that includes reduction, recycling, reusing and disposal based on the hazardous characteristics?

 Yes

-1.10a.1 Is this plan implemented?
+1.22a.1 Is this plan implemented?

 Yes

+SR 23.
 Water Management

-1.11 Does your organisation have a water management plan to promote efficient use and continued availability of water sources?
+1.23 Does your organisation have a water management plan to promote efficient use and continued availability of water sources?

 Yes

-1.11.1 Is this plan implemented?
+1.23.1 Is this plan implemented?

 Yes

+SR 24.
 Energy Use

-1.12 Does your organisation have an energy use plan to improve the efficiency of the fossil fuels used and to optimise renewable energy?
+1.24 Does your organisation have an energy use plan to improve the efficiency of the fossil fuels used and to optimise renewable energy?

 Yes

-1.12.1 Are there records of implementation of the plan ie. monitoring and reporting?
+1.24.1 Are there records of implementation of the plan ie. monitoring and reporting?

 Yes

-Climate Change & Greenhouse Gas (GHG)
+SR 25.
+Cllimate Change and Greenhouse Gases (GHG)

-1.13 Does your organisation have a publicly-available policy covering Climate Change & Greenhouse Gas (GHG) including identification and assessment of GHG emissions and implementation of a plan to reduce or minimise them?
+1.25 Does your organisation have a publicly-available policy covering Climate Change & Greenhouse Gas (GHG) including identification and assessment of GHG emissions and implementation of a plan to reduce or minimise them?

 Yes